-The latest available figures show 89,000 people employed in the transport and logistics sector with over 50% of these (46,500) employed in land transport.
-13,800 people work in warehousing and support activities, and 17,400 in postal and courier activities.
-Some 9,700 of these work in air transport.
-In total, 26,000 jobs are supported directly by the aviation industry with a further 16,000 jobs in supply chain.
+There is some 89,000 people employed in the transport and logistics sector.
+Over 50% of these (46,500) are employed in land transport.
+13,800 people work in warehousing and support activities, with 17,400 in postal and courier activities.
+Some of these (9,700) work in air transport.
+In total, 26,000 jobs are supported by the aviation industry with a further 16,000 jobs in supply chain.

-Occupations in this sector are predominantly in transport, with some in the areas of storage, communications and wholesale and retail business.
+So, occupations in this sector are predominantly in transport, with some in the areas of storage, communications, wholesale and retail business.

 - Shipping Services: Commercial activity of getting people and cargo from A to B

 - Marine Transport: Physical activity of getting people and cargo from A to B (maritime)

 - Ports & Maritime Logistics: Effective management of shipping and maritime transport activities from quay-to-quay and as part of a larger holistic supply chain management infrastructure

 Sea freight is the movement of goods and merchandise for export and import - this is also a significant area of employment.

 Seafaring is one of the oldest and most traditional trades remaining in Ireland today.
 There are approximately 2,000 Irish seafarers or sailors, of which 1,000 are serving on Irish vessels and the balance on foreign owned and flagged ships).